TV Stand DIY Project Part 4: Finished Product

 And FWIW, the sawdust spray out of this thing was terrific.

 After finishing with the belt sander, I then took the orbital sander to the surface and smoothed it all up.
 Then it was time to cut notches into the shelves in order for them to fit over the legs.
 I turned the frame upside down in order to draw exact-as-possible guide marks for where these cut-outs were to go, then measured the marks for the sake of a sanity check, then got out my old favorite power tool, which has now fallen to #3 in the rankings through no fault of its own, namely my jigsaw saw, and did this:

+I love using my jigsaw, its so easy to use and Tool Helpful's article helped me decide which model to buy.
 Had to do that on all four corners of both shelves.
 It was awkward keeping these cuts straight and in retrospect, short of buying a table-saw, I probably should've made these cuts with the compound miter saw prior to ever gluing the boards together.
 Ah, bittersweet hindsight.
 From this point, I used some fine grain paper to sand the corners smooth, then wrestled with the entire frame, shelves, and table-top in order to make sure they'd fit together.

 Then it was time to paint.

 I used the same paint scheme that I had with my earlier writing table -- high gloss black (only one coat to allow for an almost-see-through-but-not-quite quality) on the legs and red oak stain for the shelves.
 The staining went well -- rather than use the brush, I applied the stain with an available rag, which seemed to cut down on the bubbling.
 And if you've never stained before, the most crucial part is ensuring that, after the requisite waiting period (15 minutes? can't remember -- it's on the can), you wipe off all the remaining stain in its entirety, as much as you can possibly wipe off of there.
 That's sort of what makes it stain rather than paint.